jart/blink/README.md

 Blink currently doesn't unlock robust mutexes on process death.

+### Coherency

+POSIX.1 provides almost no guarantees of coherency, synchronization, and durability when it comes to `MAP_SHARED` mappings and recommends that msync() be explicitly used to synchronize memory with file contents.
+The Linux Kernel implements shared memory so well, that this is rarely necessary.
+However some platforms like OpenBSD lack write coherency.
+This means if you change a shared writable memory map and then call pread() on the associated file region, you might get stale data.
+Blink isn't able to polyfill incoherent platforms to be as coherent as Linux, therefore apps that run in Blink should assume the POSIX rules apply.

 ### Signal Handling

 Blink uses `SIGSYS` to deliver signals internally.
 This signal is